QuentinRa/blog.quentinra.dev/info/ocaml/index.md

 ## Intermediary concepts

-Then you need to know about all of these since aside from zippers you will use them quite a lot.
+Then you need to know about all of these since aside from zippers, you will use them quite a lot.

 * [Composite types / couples](interm/couples.md)
 * [Creating types](interm/types.md)